Harp

 My Harp Journey

-Growing up a friend of mine did Irish dancing, during one of her concerts a pair of harpists came out, and I was like “Yep, I want to do that.”
+Growing up, a friend of mine attended Irish dancing classes.
+During one of her concerts a pair of harpists came out and I was like “Yep, I want to do that.”

-It wasn’t until I was twelve that mum found a harp teacher and I had my first lesson.
+It wasn’t until I was twelve that my mum found a harp teacher and I had my very first lesson.

-We rented a harp (Honey) from my teacher and I just kept playing!
+We rented a harp called Honey (pictured left) from my teacher and I just kept practising!

-I started playing at nursing homes and busking at markets which I really enjoyed, including doing a duet with my grandad on the violin.
+I started playing at nursing homes and markets, which I absolutely loved, including doing a duet with my grandad on the violin.

-When I was fourteen my parents invested in my own harp Cherry!
+When I was fourteen, my parents invested in my very own harp Cherry!
+(Pictured right)

-I continued performing at nursing homes growing my confident with my skill and repertoire.
+I continued performing at nursing homes, growing confident with my skill and repertoire.

-My courage was tested when I played at a Spring Fair at a small local church, but I was able to pull it off.
+My courage was tested when I played during a Spring Fair at a small local church, but I was able to pull it off.

-I discovered just how much I loved playing irish music, the faster the better, and continued to become more comfortable playing faster songs.
+During this time, I discovered how much I loved playing irish music, and for me, it was the faster the better.
+I continued my practise until I become more comfortable playing the more lively songs, including jigs and reels.

-A few soundtracks from my favourite movies also snuck into my practice, including How To Train Your Dragon, Harry Potter, and Lord Of The Rings.
+A few soundtracks also snuck into my practise, all coming from my favourite movies: How To Train Your Dragon, Harry Potter, and Lord Of The Rings.

-I had a few years off as I focused on my art, building a business and becoming more well known in the area.
+I then had a few years off as I focused on my improving my art, and starting my business.

 I’m finding so much joy playing the harp again, and am slowly incorparating it into my business, which I would love for it to play a big part in going forward.